Goggle Eye Fish

 Interesting Facts

-• While primarily nocturnal, goggle eye fish can sometimes be seen during the day if they are in particularly dark environments or deep waters.
+- While primarily nocturnal, they can sometimes be seen during the day in particularly dark environments like deep overhangs and cave entrances.

-• The family Priacanthidae, to which goggle eye fish belong, includes species that can be found as deep as 200 meters below the surface.
+- The family Priacanthidae includes species found as deep as 200 meters below the surface, though most stick to shallower reef environments.

 Research and Studies